-As businesses work to meet an array of complex compliance requirements — from anti-money laundering laws and regulations to the Sarbanes-Oxley Act — the demand for compliance specialists, such as compliance officers, is rising.
+As businesses work to meet an array of complex compliance requirements, from anti-money laundering laws and regulations to the Sarbanes-Oxley Act, the demand for compliance officers is rising.

 What are the typical duties of compliance officers?

 Compliance officers are responsible for ensuring their organization complies with government regulations — domestically as well as globally, if applicable — and avoids missteps that could result in hefty fines, legal ramifications and reputation damage.
 Compliance officers also need to make sure that employees are following internal compliance policies.